mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 </filter-list>
 {% endprism %}

+### Build The Carousel

-Next, we need to modify our `<filter-list>` component so that it renders a **carousel** of available filters (applied to a thumbnail version of our uploaded photo).
+Let's update our `<filter-list>` component so that it dynamically renders a carousel of Instagram filters.
 There are two steps to this dance.

-1. Leverage the `v-for` directive to iterate over the list of filters we received as a prop.
-We'll pluck the `className` attribute off each `filter` object and apply it to the`filter-preview` div to let users know what that filter looks like.
+- Use the `v-for` directive to iterate over the list of `filters` that we received as a prop.
+We can pluck the `className` attribute off each `filter` object and apply it to the `filter-preview` DIV to create the appearance of a "thumbnail"

 {% prism js %}
 Vue.component('filter-list', {